U-DI-Page/zshTheme/README.md

 # zshTheme
-zsh script for change oh-my-zsh themes \n
+zsh script for change oh-my-zsh themes
-1、git clone the repositry \n
+* git clone the repositry
-2、add alias to .zshrc \n
+* add alias to .zshrc

 ```shell
 alias zt='zsh ~/[yourproject]/ohmyzsh-themes.sh'
 ```
-3、source ~/.zshrc\n
+* source ~/.zshrc\n

-then you can use zt command to change zsh-themes
+then, you can use zt command to change zsh-themes